thatsdone/openstack-java-cli/README.md

 Simply speaking, this is a Java version of OpenStack client program.

 It's implemented as a single jar file, and now subsets of nova, keystone and cinder commands are available.

 I began to write this small program for invoking the OpenStack Java SDK API methods which I extended mainly.
-Thus, please do not expect that this program has production quality. :o
+Thus, please do not expect production quality. :)

 Installation
 -------------